xavidelamo/mgci-docs/docs/source/defineenvs.rst

 .. rubric:: Footnotes

-.. [#f3] for more information ee https://gis.stackexchange.com/questions/14750/using-srtm-global-dem-for-slope-calculation/40456#40456.
+.. [#f3] further discussion can be found at https://gis.stackexchange.com/questions/14750/using-srtm-global-dem-for-slope-calculation/40456#40456.

 **Selected slope method for GEE:**